pedrocriado/CryptoRace/README.md

 - **POST /auth/logout**:
   Logs out a user.
 - **DELETE /auth/delete**:
   Deletes the current user.
-The information stored in the leader will also be deleted.
+Along with the user, all associated information.
 - **GET /leaderboard**:
   Retrieves the top 10 leaderboard entries.
 If the user **IS** logged in then the user's entrie will be returned.
 If the user is **NOT** logged in then the returned user field will be null
 - **GET /leaderboard/rank**: